jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-12-5-developingembeddedlinuxaudioapplications2.markdown

 <br>

 As stated earlier, you probably won't need to be editing those files directly most of the time.
-The way that most users interact with the device tree is by "exporting" (activating) a device tree overlay at runtime.
+The way that most users interact with the device tree is by "exporting" (activating) various device tree overlays at runtime.
 Derek Molloy has a [great tutorial](http://derekmolloy.ie/beaglebone/beaglebone-gpio-programming-on-arm-embedded-linux/) on how to do this, as does [Adafruit](https://learn.adafruit.com/introduction-to-the-beaglebone-black-device-tree/device-tree-overlays).